prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 #### Molecule JSON object

+**Warning:** Use of multi-atom molecular species should be considered an experimental development that is not supported by all CASM methods and not fully tested.
+Users should take extra care to check results.
+{: .notice--warning }

-Used to define species that are comprised of multiple atoms, off-centered atoms, or species with attributes such as a magnetic spin or selective dynamics flags.
+Used to define species that are comprised of multiple atoms, off-centered atoms, or species with properties such as a magnetic spin or selective dynamics flags.

 - {: #molecule-atoms } `atoms`: array of [Atom Component](#atom-component-json-object) (optional)

   Defines each atomic component of a multiple atom occupant.
 May be excluded for single-atom molecules.

-- {: #molecular-attributes } `attributes`: dict of [Species Attribute](#species-attribute-json-object) (optional)
+- {: #molecular-properties } `properties`: dict of [Species Attribute](#species-attribute-json-object) (optional)

-  Additonal fixed attributes of the molecule as a whole, such as magnetic spin or selective dynamics flags.
+  Additonal fixed properties of the molecule as a whole, such as magnetic spin or selective dynamics flags.
 The name of each attribute must be a CASM-supported [property] type.
 The dimension of the `value` array must match the standard dimension of the [property] type.

   <div>
   **Example:**

-      "attributes": {
+      "properties": {
         "selectivedynamics": {
           "value": [1, 1, 1]
         }